Defense-tech company Anduril buys Area-I, a manufacturer of tube-launched drones

 Under the terms of the deal, Area-I is to operate as an independent subsidiary of Anduril.
 Alley said this arrangement would allow his company to continue to operate like a tech start-up as opposed to the research unit of a larger company.

-“I was very reticent to follow the paths most of my predecessors, which was selling to a large aerospace prime ... you can imagine how that would ruin our culture, ruin who we are,” he said.
-“All of those options were available ... but we didn’t pursue them because of what it would do to us as a company.”
+“I was very reticent to follow the paths [of] most of my predecessors, which was selling to a large aerospace prime … you can imagine how that would ruin our culture, ruin who we are,” he said.
+“All of those options were available … but we didn’t pursue them because of what it would do to us as a company.”

 The small-drone market is a crowded one, with numerous companies designing military-specific surveillance drones.
-Shield AI, another California-based tech company has a drone piloting system it calls “Hivemind.”
+Shield AI, another California-based tech company has a drone piloting system it calls Hivemind.